 Russell Zwanka, an assistant professor of marketing at Siena College in Loudonville, New York, says you also need to consider how fast you will receive your cash back.
 For example, the Amazon Prime card gives you your cash back four weeks later, while the new Apple Card gives you cash back every day.

 You also want to pick a card where rewards don’t expire, there are multiple options for redemption and you can transfer rewards between accounts.
 Always keep track of the terms of your credit card and compare card features vigorously before making your final selection.

 How to earn the most rewards while grocery shopping

 If you really want to maximize your rewards at the grocery store, stack your savings with a cash back app such as Ibotta, Fetch Rewards or Checkout 51.
 Your grocery store’s loyalty app is also a great way to double-dip on savings.

 “By taking a few minutes to scan in your grocery receipts, a family of four can easily earn over $25 a month in rewards,” says Nermeen Ghneim of The Savvy Dollar personal finance blog.

 Finally, if you’re choosing a store-branded credit card because you tend to shop at the same store all the time, make sure you pay off the balance before the billing cycle resets because store cards tend to have very high interest and fees.

 “Many people know that making a habit of paying off high interest credit cards will actually have a slight negative effect on their credit,” says Dan Gallagher, author, retired financial planner and personal finance expert at ScoreSense.com.
-“But some grocery credit cards are in-house credit extensions, especially the ones that are valid in-store-only.
-The in-store-only variety do not harm your score for avoiding interest and paying balances off early, so do not fear a grocery store credit card.”
+“But some grocery credit cards are in-house credit extensions, especially the ones that are valid in-store only.
+The in-store-only variety does not harm your score for avoiding interest and paying balances off early, so do not fear a grocery store credit card.”